 where:-

-TICA is the annualised Terminal Infrastructure Charge for that Financial Year calculated at Schedule 2, Part B, Section 6;
+TICA is the relevant annualised Terminal Infrastructure Charge for that Financial Year calculated at Schedule 2, Part B, Section 6;

-TSu is the actual tonnes of coal Shipped through the Terminal by the User during the Financial Year that are Reference Tonnage or Excess Tonnage; and
+TSu is the actual tonnes of coal Shipped through the relevant Terminal Component by the User during the Financial Year that are Reference Tonnage or Excess Tonnage; and

-RTu is the Reference Tonnage for the User for the Financial Year.
+RTu is the Reference Tonnage for the User for the Financial Year in respect of the relevant Terminal Component.

 Increment

-If the Reference Tonnage Handled by all Access Holders plus the Excess Tonnage Shipped by all Access Holders in a Financial Year exceeds the Aggregate Reference Tonnage ("Over-shipment"), DBCT Management will initially hold (or be entitled to hold - if it is has not actually been paid the relevant amount) a portion of the revenue attributable to the Over-shipment of up to and including 2% of the Revenue Cap (the "Provisional Increment") calculated in accordance with Sub-Section 4(b) below.
+If the Reference Tonnage Handled by all Access Holders plus the Excess Tonnage Shipped by all Access Holders in respect of a Terminal Component in a Financial Year exceeds the Aggregate Reference Tonnage in respect of the Terminal Component ("Over-shipment"), DBCT Management will initially hold (or be entitled to hold - if it is has not actually been paid the relevant amount) a portion of the revenue attributable to the Over-shipment of up to and including 2% of the relevant Revenue Cap (the "Provisional Increment") calculated in accordance with Sub-Section 4(b) below.

 Where:-